Matif321/Atif-khan/README.md

 ---

-*"A good backend developer writes code that others can easily understand, scale, and maintain."*
+*"A great backend developer writes code that is readable, secure, and scalable."*